ThoN148/ECS34_P1/README.md

 ### Response 2
 Someone replied to the original post with a function for strip that works exactly as it suppose to.
 However instead of a for loop they managed to do the function with a while loop.
 What I wanted my function to do is to iterate through every character within the string, and if the character that it is currently on is a whitespace, then it pushes the str further.
-If the character is a letter then it should break out of the loop.
+If the character is a letter then it should break out of the loop. ( Code Above )
-However, the code would randomly stop after the first few or would go farther and delete some letters.

 The code from the stackoverflow: